 a) Dimensional Inspection

-In the casting process, first casting will be inspected dimensionally and the pattern is qualified after that proceeds for the random inspection.
+In the casting process, the first casting will be inspected dimensionally and the pattern is qualified after that proceeds for the random inspection.

 b) Defective Inspection